Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-22-mouse-events.md

 ```

-To test out the difference, you have to pressed down and then release the mouse.
-Now, the ellipse is drawn.
+To test out the difference, you have to press down and then release the mouse.
+Now, the ellipse draws to the screen.
 What about the last one? mouseMove().

 ## mouseMove